 Non-invasive PMEs, also known as digital autopsies, involve a CT scan of the deceased with a consultant radiologist then providing the results to the pathologist for them to include in their report to the coroner.
 Digital autopsies are not always conclusive and therefore it may be that an invasive post mortem examination is still required.

 Doctors' Reporting Form

 Please do not use these addresses to email the office out of hours if you are not a doctor reporting a death.

 Direct referrals should only be made to Miss Casey's secure email address, firstname.lastname@example.org, between 5 pm on Friday and 8 am on Monday and during bank holidays.

 This should only be done when the case needs to be referred to the coroner as per the downloadable guidance note below and it is necessary to expedite matters for cultural and religious reasons.

 Such referrals should always be marked 'Urgent Referral' in the subject box.
 These cases will be considered each day at 10 am.
 If you are not on duty to receive a response at that time, please ensure an alternative contact is given.

-Please note: A case does not need to be referred to the coroner simply because family have requested expedited release of the body for cultural and religious reasons.
+Please note: A case does not need to be referred to the coroner simply because the family have requested the expedited release of the body for cultural and religious reasons.
 Please consult the guide below to see whether a referral is appropriate.
 Referrals should only be made by doctors.
 Families are asked to refrain from using this email address.

 All other referrals are to be made via email@example.com.